Infusionsoft: Supporting Small Business Growth

 Culture is key at Infusionsoft.
 “There’s a reason ‘cult’ is part of ‘culture’: To be truly successful, you have to give people a vision to rally around and a company they can be passionate about,” Chesley noted.
-“We didn’t have the full picture until we found Pragmatic Marketing.”
+“We didn’t have the full picture until we found Pragmatic Institute.”

 Training clarified roles and responsibilities, creating crisp lines of delineation and clear boundaries.
 Product management is no longer involved in solution design; now they provide more context around individual problems to help designers and engineers create better solutions.
 But the biggest change was creating a common language and framework to maintain consistency.

 In addition, Infusionsoft has pulled back from focusing on data-driven releases to focus on customer needs.
 The company previously generated four releases a year (two major and two minor).
 Now it generates a launch each month, greatly improving its ability to deliver value to the market.